thehelp/log-shim/README.md

 ### Choose unique module names

-Because the module names you pass to `logShim(moduleName)` will be global to the process, consider using something like 'library-name', if you have a reason to subdivide your project into a few sections, 'library-name:module-name'.
+Because the module names you pass to `logShim(moduleName)` will be global to the process, consider using something like 'library-name'.
+If you have a reason to subdivide your project into a few sections: 'library-name:module-name'.